caam37830/homework-5-template/README.md

 ### Grading

 There is no autograder and little code.
-Points will be based on correctness and showing your work.
+Points will be based on providing the requested files, correctness, and showing your work.

 ## Problem 0 - Some computations (40 points)